- Bekijk op kaart

-The River Inny is a magnificent pike fishery flowing from the north-east in a south west direction from Lough Sheelin into Lough Kinale, Lough Derravaragh, Lough Iron and into Lough Ree at Inny Bay.
+The River Inny is a magnificent pike fishery which flows in a south westerly direction from Lough Sheelin into Lough Kinale, Lough Derravaragh, Lough Iron and into Lough Ree at Inny Bay.

-The Inny is over 50 km in length and when one takes both bands into account the river provides in excess of 60km of good bank pike fishing.
-The river varies in depth from approximately 1.5 meters to over 3 meters but much depends on weather and water levels.
+The Inny is over 50km in length and when taking both bends into account the river provides in excess of 60km of good bank pike fishing.
+The river varies in depth from approximately 1.5 metres to over three metres but much depends on weather and water levels.
 A boat is not necessary with the exception of Lough Kinale, Lough Iron and Lough Derravaragh.

 Angling access is provided at the bridges and in most cased extensive bank access is available up stream and down stream from the bridges.
 There are large stocks of pike in many locations throughout the length of the river with numerous hot spots.
 Pike of over 10kg are caught each season but the norm would be under 4kg.